15 Best Coffee Shops in South Africa, with Places To Stay so Close You Can Fall Out of Bed for Your Cuppa

 Love Coffee gets the thumbs up from coffee connoisseurs (organic, direct trade coffee from Colombo Roasters).
 You’ve got the choice of either grabbing a takeaway snack, or staying and soaking up the trendy vibe.
 Isn’t Durbs great?

 Get your coffee and hire a bike at the same time for cruising up and down the beachfront.
 You won’t be sorry, it’s a heady way to spend a morning in Durban.
 Did we mention the views from the coffee shop?
 Go for breakfast.

-Stay at:Keswick self-catering, because it’s just up the road in Windermere and rather cozy.
+Stay at:Hotel 64 On Gordon, because it’s just up the road in Windermere and rather cozy.

 Can’t afford to leave these specialty roasters off the list of coffee spots in Durban.
 You’ll find them in Durban North on Adelaide Tambo Drive, and they’re worth the detour.
 Better yet, overnight out this way – you’ll be pleasantly surprised.